vEnhance/1802/src/grad.typ

 Let's summarize the last few sections.

-- We replaced the old graphs we used in 18.01 with level curve and level surface pictures in @sec-level-curve.
+- We replaced the old graphs we used in 18.01 with level curve and level surface pictures in @ch-level.
   These new pictures differed from 18.01 pictures because all the variables on the axes are inputs now, and we treat them all with equal respect.
-- We explained in @sec-partial-derivative how to take a partial derivative of $f(x,y)$ or $f(x,y,z)$, which measures the change in just one of the variables.
+- We explained in @ch-partial how to take a partial derivative of $f(x,y)$ or $f(x,y,z)$, which measures the change in just one of the variables.
-- We used these partial derivatives to define the gradient $nabla f$ in @sec-gradient.
+- We used these partial derivatives to define the gradient $nabla f$ in @ch-grad.
   This made linear approximation into a dot product, where $f(P + bf(v)) approx f(P) + nabla f(P) dot bf(v)$ for a small displacement $bf(v)$.
 - Using the geometric interpretation of a dot product, $nabla f (P)$ was a normal vector